SonRobo/CS116/report.md

 ## Feature Selection

 We implemented a ridge regression to identify the most significant features.
-Here is the code we used for this process:
+In addition to the Ridge regression, we also used the LightGBM model to identify the most significant features.

+### Ridge Regression

+We used the following approach for ridge regression:

 ```python
 X = df_train.drop(columns=["target", "case_id"])